tfennelly/jenkins-notes/jenkins-ui-structure.md

 </l:side-panel>
 ```

-It looks like the Jelly templating engine locates the layout template via a namespace decl of `xmlns:l="/lib/layout"`.
+It looks like the Jelly templating engine locates the layout template via a namespace decl of `xmlns:l="/lib/layout"` and then fills in based on element `id`.

+__TODO__: Gather more info on how Jelly works.

 ##Component Contributions to UI (Plugins etc)